 That brings me to the second and final reason why I believe names and labels don't matter when it comes to personal design: I need to keep with the spirit of my blog!
 When reading/viewing my blog I plan to keep you all outside the boundaries of convention by saying guess what, it doesn't matter whose living room/patio/office/bedroom/etc that is, it doesn't matter who designed it or where all of the little accessories and furniture are from so you can click and buy it.... it's just inspiration!
 Observe it, study it, and take away from it what you will.
 Whatever it may be, even if I inspire you to stare in awe and dream of moving to a far away land, or finally get around to hanging up some artwork in your home!

 When there is something that warrants detailed citing and explanation, rest assured all the information will be in order.
 I always disclaim images that are not my property, though lately I have only been using my personal photographs and veering away from external images in an attempt to avoid regurgitating the same-ol' same-ol' and produce original inspiration.
 In essence, I'm just letting you know that I want you to be creative, be original, look through my blog posts and get to thinking what YOU can do at home to make your space a better reflection of who you are and the things you enjoy (if it's not already).
 And hey, if it already is, just know that it doesn't hurt to constantly keep evolving and articulating ones style - as well as to keep moving around furniture, lighting, art and accessories!
-Keep it fresh, change your things up and remix them a little for a renewed sense of order, inspiration, and enjoyment of your space - work with what ya got.
-Trust me, I've been impulsively doing this ever since I was strong enough to push a dresser across a carpeted room on my own!
+Keep it fresh, change your things up and remix them a little for a renewed sense of order, inspiration, and enjoyment of your space - work with what you have.
+Trust me, I've been impulsively doing this ever since I was a young teenager and strong enough to push my dresser across a carpeted room all by myself! ;)